luan-prates/CIMV/foundation/jack_and_the_beanstalk.md

 giant came home.
 "Fee-fi-fo-fum, I smell the blood of a boy.
 Dead or alive, I’ll grind his bones to make my bread!" cried the giant.
 "Don’t be silly!
 There is no boy in here!" said his wife.

+The giant had a magical harp that could play beautiful songs.
+While the giant slept, Jack took the harp and was about to leave.
+Suddenly, the magic harp cried, "Help master!
+A boy is stealing me!"
+The giant woke up and saw Jack with the harp.
+Furious, he ran after Jack.
+But Jack was too fast for him.
+He ran down the beanstalk and reached home.
+The giant followed him down.
+Jack quickly ran inside his house and fetched an axe.
+He began to chop the beanstalk.
+The giant fell and died.
+Jack and his mother were now very rich and they lived happily ever after.